MarissaCampa/the-clothing-shop/README.md

 #### About Me
-My name is Marissa Campa, from Reynosa, Mexico.
+My name is Marissa Campa, and I'm a Mechatronics Engineer with a Masters in Automation and Control.

 My e-mail is (marissag.campa@gmail.com) and my [LinkedIn Profile](https://www.linkedin.com/in/marissa-campa/)